 The type of printing you choose depends on the type of material and the total number of items you have in the production line.
-Every unique design needs to cut for different color use in screen-printing, this sounds to be cost-effective and suitable for large-scale production.
+Every unique design needs to be cut for different color use in screen-printing, this sounds to be cost-effective and suitable for large-scale production.

 On the other hand, the heat transfer process uses the same approach with every print made, so making the initial design does not cost so much on your investment.

-When to Screen Print?
+When to Use Screen Printing?

 Most custom-made garment prints use screen-printing because of the many advantages though with some limitations.
-Screen-printing should take place in a dedicated room because it takes a lot of time to complete.
+Screen printing should take place in a dedicated room because it takes a lot of time to complete.

 Screen-printing involves the creation of the artwork, exposing the screen, laying down and curing prints, and setting the press.
 All these stages require a lot of labor and time.

 Because of the intensity of labor and equipment, used screen-printing has a limitation that is expensive when printing in small batches.
-Nevertheless, here are some scenarios that you can use screen-printing:
+Nevertheless, here are some scenarios in that you can use screen-printing:

-Printing vibrant or dark colors: in most cases, heat transfers in bright or dark colors do not come out well and are prone to fading over time.
+In most cases, heat transfers in bright or dark colors do not come out well and are prone to fading over time.

-When you need soft printing: using heat transfer is heavy and uses many plastics.
-For a soft feel on the prints, you need to rely on screen-printing.
+Using heat transfer is heavy and uses many plastics in the process.
+For a soft feel on the prints, you need to rely on screen printing.

 When to Use Heat Transfer?

-Heat transfer is achieved in several ways; by use of screen printing press to generate heat.
-You can use this printing technique to create small batches using a vinyl clutter or inkjet printer enable a quick heat transfer at a reduced cost.
+Heat transfer is achieved in several ways; by the use of a screen printing press to generate heat.
+You can use this printing technique to create small batches using a vinyl cutter or inkjet printer to enable a quick heat transfer at a reduced cost.

-The limitation to heat transfer is their labor intensity, and time it takes when handling large printing jobs.
+The limitation to heat transfer is their labor intensity, and the time it takes when handling large printing jobs.
 Depending on your preferred method of transfer, you may end up with colors that are not as bright as you would expect.

 Heat transfers tend to break faster than screen prints.
 However, heat transfers are appropriate in the following circumstances:

-Personalization of fabric: you can print player jerseys by printing a name or number.
+You can print player jerseys by printing a name or number.

-Print on oddly shaped materials: printing on items such as bags, caps, and any other item with a unique shape is a challenge.
+Printing on items such as bags, caps, and any other item with a unique shape is a challenge.
 With heat transfer, process printing on such surfaces now becomes an easy undertaking.

-Quick printing: If you need print materials that are appropriate for events, concerts, and festivals, using heat transfer is the best option.
+If you need print materials that are appropriate for events, concerts, and festivals, using heat transfer is the best option.
 You can pre-cut or print the artwork and apply heat transfer using a small heating press.

 The Debate Ends

-We can carry on with this debate, but it is up to you as a printer to look at the prevailing conditions and the materials you have to get the best printing technique that will enhance productivity and profitability
+We can carry on with this debate, but it is up to you as a printer to look at the prevailing conditions and the materials you have to get the best printing technique that will enhance productivity and profitability.